rehangit/prstatus/README.md

 ### Setup

-To configure the extension please provide your Github token in the Options page.
-Github personal access token can be generated from https://github.com/settings/tokens.
-This token should have at least have 'repo' scopes.
+To configure the extension a Github personal access token is required with 'repo' scopes to access the review status of the PRs from Github.
+It can be generated from https://github.com/settings/tokens.
+(Should have at least 'repo' scopes).

 Once entered, press the Check button to validate the token.
 It should show the result of validation below the token input area.

 Kindly ensure the token has access to all the repos that you expect.
 In particular if SSO has been enabled on your Github org account the token should be explicitly Authorized for access to the org repos via SSO.

 ## Limitation And Requirements